- How to Identify Cash App Scams

 - If you can still log in to the Cash App, change your password immediately to prevent further damage.

 - Contact any of the credit card companies or banks involved and notify them of the incident.
-They may shut down your cards and reverse fraudulent charges to prevent as much damage to your finances as they can.
+They may shut down your cards and reverse fraudulent charges to prevent as much damage to your finances as possible.

 - Report the scam to the authorities.